Anatomy of a good design

 Complex apps are not so common — unique elements do their job: here you can find magical animations and custom illustrations.
 Design of such an app takes more than 200 hours and costs from $10,000.

-As you can see, the costs of design range from $3,000 to very large numbers, it all depends on the hourly rate.
-Of course, the prices are approximate, all companies set different design costs.
+As you can see, the app design price ranges from $3,000 to very large numbers, it all depends on the hourly rate.
+Of course, the prices are approximate, all companies set different app design costs.

 If you have a logical question ‘Purrweb, how much will my idea cost?’, then leave your email and find out.